How Exactly Does CBD Work in The Body and Brain

 We see this feedback response across every pathway we've investigated.

-Inflammation and cancer are a perfect example:
+Inflammation and cancer is a perfect example:

 - Healthy cell or neuron with low inflammation - CBD has no effect